PROGRAMER122223/Quiz-game-repo/README.md

 ## Build status
-Issue with clear highscore button needs to be solved.Need a clear concept stopPropagation method.
+Issue with clear highscore button needs to be solved.Need a clear concept of stopPropagation method.

 ## Features
 1.Implemented code to traverse thruogh parent element instead of traversing each child element
 ```javascript